Alaska Eviction Notice Forms

 Download: PDF | Word

-An Alaska 24 Hour Notice to Vacate eviction form is used for deliberate and substantial property damage.
-The tenant does not have the option to remain on premises and must move out within one (1) judicial day (not counting weekends or legal holidays).
+An Alaska 24 Hour Notice To Vacate evicts a tenant for deliberate and substantial property damage.
+The tenant is not allowed an opportunity to take corrective action, and must move out within twenty four (24) judicial hours (i.e., not counting weekends or legal holidays) of receiving notice.

 Download: PDF | Word